-If you’re living in Spain and seeking emergency services or a Spanish hospital, you will find the Spanish healthcare system offers a wide range of quality public and private hospitals in Spain (or el hospital, hospital in Spanish with a silent ‘h’).
+If you’re living in Spain and seeking emergency services or a Spanish hospital, you will find the Spanish healthcare system offers a wide range of quality public as well as private hospitals in Spain (or el hospital, hospital in Spanish with a silent ‘h’).

 Health centers and hospitals in Spain

-To qualify for free services in health centres and Spanish hospitals, you must either be registered with the state healthcare system, have private healthcare insurance, hold an EHIC (European Health Insurance Card) or be a national from a country with a billateral health agreement with Spain – specifically, Andorra, Brazil, Chile, Ecuador, Paraguay and Peru.
+To qualify for free services in health centers and Spanish hospitals, you must either be registered with the state healthcare system, have private healthcare insurance in Spain, hold a European Health Insurance Card, or be a national from a country with a bilateral health agreement with Spain – specifically, Andorra, Brazil, Chile, Ecuador, Paraguay, and Peru.
 If not, you will be asked to pay medical fees unless it’s an emergency.
-Here is a helpful guide on registering with the Spanish health system.
+You can also read a helpful guide on registering with the Spanish health system.

 Expats living and working in Spain will likely have access to the country’s free state healthcare insurance but some Spanish hospitals offer a combination of both public and private healthcare, so make sure it’s clear which type you want before seeking treatment.